xXNightstalkerXx/rpi-eeprom-flasher/README.md

 Navigate into the cloned Directory

     sudo chmod 0755 rpi-eeprom-installer
-Make the rpi-eeprom-installer executable
+To make the Script executable

     ./rpi-eeprom-installer
-Launch the rpi-eeprom-installer
+Launch the Script
 </br>
 </br>
 The Installer does the rest of the Job for you now.